 - No BBB rating

-While Companion Protect has a unique spin on its pet insurance offering, it didn’t make it into our top three picks for best pet insurance providers.
+While Companion Protect has a unique spin on its pet insurance offering, it didn’t make it into our top picks for best pet insurance providers.
 Our experts have analyzed over a dozen pet insurance providers.
 Check out our pet insurance reviews to learn more about this year’s top-ranked companies.
 You can also use our free tool below to get multiple quotes instantly.

 - Underwriter: Aspen American Insurance Company